Skip to main content

 • If the Middle East conflict continues to disrupt LNG shipments from Qatar, the U.S. could supply 65% of Europe's LNG imports this year, up from 58% in 2024.

-• US LNG is the most expensive LNG for EU buyers.
+• U.S. LNG is the most expensive LNG for EU buyers.
 EU countries spent over €117 billion on U.S. LNG imports between 2022 and the first half of 2025.

-• If the EU fulfils all its supply deals for U.S. LNG and its gas demand reduction efforts falter, the bloc could source as much as 80% of its LNG imports from the U.S. in 2030, up from 57% in 2025.
+• If the EU fulfills all its supply deals for U.S. LNG and its gas demand reduction efforts falter, the bloc could source as much as 80% of its LNG imports from the U.S. in 2030, up from 57% in 2025.

 Sources & Resources: IEEFA commentary; IEEFA European LNG Tracker.